capitalone/federated-model-aggregation/examples/django-deployment/README.md

 Upon successful initialization of the service you will be prompted to create a superuser.
 This will require you to set a username and passsword.

-2. After initialization the servie can be spun up with the following command:
+2. After initialization, the service can be spun up with the following command:
 ```console
 make start-service-local
 ```